 Mr. White is a corporate director and currently the General Partner of First Call Services LLC, a private holding company and advisory firm.
-He also serves as the Chief Executive Officer of American Student Transportation Partners, a provider of student transportation services.
-David has held a number of senior financial and operating positions with John Labatt Limited, Lawson Mardon Group Inc., and Laidlaw Inc., and was Chief Executive Officer of TransCare Inc., a medical transportation company, and President and Chief Operating Officer of Student Transportation of America, formerly a TSX- listed company.
-David is a member of the board of directors of Art's Way Manufacturing Company, Inc. (a public Iowa based diversified, international manufacturer and distributor of equipment serving agricultural, research and steel cutting needs), where he serves on the Audit Committee and chairs the Compensation Committee.
+David has held a number of senior financial and operating positions with John Labatt Limited, Lawson Mardon Group Inc., and Laidlaw Inc., and was Chief Executive Officer of TransCare

+Inc., a medical transportation company, President and Chief Operating Officer of Student Transportation of America, formerly a TSX-listed company, and Chief Executive Officer of American Student Transportation Partners.
+David is a member of the board of directors of Art's Way Manufacturing Company, Inc. (a public lowa based diversified, international manufacturer and distributor of equipment serving agricultural, research and steel cutting needs), where he serves on the Audit Committee and chairs the Compensation Committee.
 David has been a Canadian Chartered Accountant since 1978 and holds a BA from the University of Western Ontario and an MBA from the University of Toronto.
 In 2013, David received the ICD.D designation from the Institute of Corporate Directors.